Online registration has now closed.

 Traveling by Bus

-The air-conditioned North Apartments, located in the North Residential Area of UMass Amherst, are made up of four five-story buildings (North A, B, C, and D).
-Each apartment has four single-occupancy bedrooms, two full bathrooms, and a shared living room/kitchen.
-Each lockable bedroom is furnished with a twin bed, desk, chair, and wardrobe.
-Guests will be provided with a linen pack containing two flat sheets, a pillow and case, two towels, and a thin blanket.
+The North Residence Halls, located in the North Residential Area of the UMass Amherst campus, consist of air-conditioned suites located within a 10 to 15 minute walk of conference activities.
+Each apartment-style suite consists of four single-occupancy bedrooms, two full bathrooms, a common area, and a kitchen.
+Each lockable bedroom is furnished with a twin bed, desk, chair, and dresser.
+Each guest will be provided with a linen pack consisting of two flat sheets, a pillow with case, two towels, and a thin blanket.
 The kitchen has a full-sized refrigerator, microwave, and stove-top oven.
-If you are interested in preparing some of your meals in the suite you should bring your own supplies as silverware, cookware, and plates are not provided.
-The shared living room/kitchen area also has a sofa, two chairs, end table, coffee table, and two kitchen island chairs, but there are no televisions in any of the apartments (but note televisions may be located in a nearby lounge in the building).
-Toiletries are not included so guests should bring their own shampoo, conditioner, body wash, hand soap, and toothpaste.
-Previous guests have also found it helpful to bring hangers, hair dryers, irons/ironing boards and, because some find the air-conditioning to be cold, a sweatshirt and/or extra blanket.
+If you are interested in preparing some of your meals in the suite, you should bring your own supplies: silverware, cookware, and plates are not provided or available for use.
+Toiletries are also not included: guests should bring their own shampoo, conditioner, body wash, and hand soap.
+Because some find the air-conditioning to be cold, we encourage guests to bring a sweatshirt or extra blanket.
+As there are no televisions within the suite, we also recommend bringing a laptop or tablet with some streaming services loaded (we'll provide the wifi!), cards, board games, or other entertainment options for use during any down time.

-There are 4 North Apartment buildings: North A, North B, North C and North D. All four buildings are located less than a minutes walk apart on Eastman Lane in Amherst, forming a quad.
-Specific building assignments and detailed arrival instructions will be sent to registered guests in late July.
+There are 4 North Apartment buildings: North A, North B, North C, and North D. All four buildings are located less than a minutes walk apart on Eastman Lane in Amherst.
+Specific building assignments and detailed arrival instructions will be sent to registered and fully paid guests in July.

-Individuals or groups who wish to share the same North Apartment should enter the name(s) of their preferred suitemates during registration.
-There is a clearly labeled box on the registration form for this purpose.
-UMass Conference Services makes every attempt to accommodate all suitemate requests that are received, with priority given to early registrants.
-If no specific requests are received, we will assign you to an apartment with other MTA Summer Conference attendees based on your provided gender and registration type/track.
-Housing assignments will be sent in late July.
+Individuals or groups who wish to share the same residence hall suite must enter their suitemate requests on this registration page.
+There will be a clearly labeled box on the online registration form for this purpose.
+UMass Conference Services makes every attempt to accommodate all roommate/suitemate requests but there are no guarantees.
+Priority is given to early registrants.
+If no specific requests are received, we will assign you to an apartment with other MTA attendees based on gender and dates of stay.
+Housing assignments will be sent in July to fully paid guests.

-The North Apartment buildings are fully accessible and all buildings have elevators to each floor.
-There are two auto door opener entrances to each building (access card required, see below) that are accessible to all floors, and accessible toilets are located in a common area in each building.
-There will be a box on the registration form where you can provide any housing specific accessibility or mobility needs.
-Please be as detailed as possible so we can take your needs into account as we complete housing assignments.
+All four North buildings are fully accessible, with elevators in each building and automatic door openers with key card readers accessible to all floors.
+Accessible parking is also available near each building.
+Guests with any accessibility and/or mobility needs should indicate such during registration.
+There will be a box on the registration form for accessibility needs.
 Special medical requirements and/or accessible access will be honored on an as-received basis.
-Due to space limitations we cannot guarantee the accommodation of all special requests but will make all attempts to do so and will contact you in the event any needs or requests cannot be accommodated.
-For specific accessibility information as it relates to dorms, apartments, or classrooms please contact UMass Conference Services at 413-577-8102 or registration@umass.edu, or click here to view and interactive accessibility map of campus.
+Due to space limitations, the University cannot guarantee the accommodation of all special requests but will make all attempts to do so.
+You will be contacted in the event that UMass cannot honor your accessibility needs or accommodation requests.
+For specific handicap-access information on dorms, suites or classrooms please contact UMass Conference Services at 413-577-8102 or registration@umass.edu, or click here to view a campus accessibility map.

-At check-in each North guest will be provided with an access card and a room key.
-This access card will grant you access to enter your assigned residence hall and your assigned apartment.
-Your room key will grant you access to your own individual bedroom.
-Access cards and keys must be returned in their original condition at check-out to the Summer Conference Housing desk clerk located in the lobby of your assigned building: please do not leave campus without returning your access card and room key.
+At check-in each guest will be provided with an access card for their assigned residence hall and suite, along with a room key for their individual bedroom.
+Access cards and keys must be returned in their original condition at check-out to the Summer Conference Housing desk clerk located in the lobby of your assigned building.
+Guests will be charged $25.00 for a lost/damaged access card and $100.00 for a lost/damaged key.
+Returns will not be accepted for keys/cards returned after your departure.

 UMass Dining

 "America's Most Awarded Dining Program," UMass Dining, invites you to join our table!
 Our summer guests can find UMass Dining at every corner of campus.
 With dining commons, retail cafes, food trucks, and more, we welcome you to enjoy all that the UMass Dining experience has to offer.
-Note: registration includes 3 meals per day of attendance.
-We anticipate meals will be redeemable in the Worcester Dining Commons with some catered meals/social events in addition depending on selected registration type/track.
+Note: you can select a registration option that includes 3 meals per day of attendance, redeemable in the Worcester Dining Commons.

 Worcester Dining Commons